openmrs/openmrs-contrib-id/installing-openmrsid.md

     })
     ```

+    **You need to initialize the mongo as well, check the additional notes below**

 4. Install Node.
 For development environments, I use [nvm][1].
 Install the latest from the Node 0.8.x tree:

 	 ```